 Hiring for the automotive industry needs to bridge the talent gap by sourcing fresh talent from campuses.
-Talent sourcing has, for over a decade, been one of the most daunting challenges for the HR Organization in the automotive sector.
+Talent sourcing has, for over a decade, been one of the most daunting challenges for the HR experts in India.

 Capt.
 Pranav Prasoon Thakur

 Capt.
 Pranav Prasoon Thakur is heading the HR Department of Renault India.
 An Ex-Indian Army Officer, Capt.
 Pranav Prasoon Thakur possesses notable experience in managing the vast spectrum of Leadership & Human Resource Management, Talent Management, Talent Development, Change Management and Operations Management.
 With over 17 years of extended experience in HRM, Capt.
 Pranav Prasoon Thakur is also an author of the novels, ‘Those Unknown’ & 'Fallen Few', well-appreciated by the Top Army Brasses.

 Roy Joseph is the VP of HR & Services in MRF, India’s leading trye manufacturing company.
 As the Head of HR with multi-faceted experience in the industry, Mr. Joseph specialists in the entire gamut of HR activities in the company, with special focus on building systems and practices that align well with the future of work and workplace.
 Other areas of focus include employee productivity, organisational culture & development, and L&D.

 Also read peopleHum's publication on the HR leaders of 2021.

 The role of top Human Resources leaders in India in the e-commerce sector is best described in terms of agility, quirkiness and thinking out of the box when it comes to hiring, retention and rewards and recognition policies.